SardarBoy/75Hard/leetcode/sql/README.md

 *Data Lemur*-
 **Linkedin** - Using SUM + HAVING , group by- Treat all rows with the same candidate_id as one group, then calculate the SUMs for each group.

+*Strata Scratch*-
+**Salaries Difference** - Can solve this using CTE, as well as AGGREGATIONS inside CASE